JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 function elementwise.
 This is true of `sqrt` in Julia 0.4, but it means that we have to rewrite our function `f` from above in a vectorized style, as e.g. `f(x) = 3x.^2 + 5x + 2` (changing `f` to use the elementwise operator `.^` because `vector^scalar` is not defined).
-(If we cared a lot about efficiency in Julia 0.4, we might have instead used the `@vectorize_1arg f Number` macro to generate more specialized elementwise code.)
+(If we were using Julia 0.4 and cared a lot about efficiency, we might have instead used the `@vectorize_1arg f Number` macro to generate more specialized elementwise code.)

 ### Which functions are vectorized?